ctfcompfest/compfest15-final/README.md

 ## Notes
 - All problem must be delivered in the form of a docker image.
 - Problem will be served by using command: `docker-compose up -d`.
 - You do not need to set flag value.
 Flag will be set by system automatically.
-Please refer your flag to directory /flag/flag.txt in your docker container
+Flag filename is `flag.txt`, so if you have volume `__FLAG_DIR__:/myflag` on your compose file, please refer your flag to `/myflag/flag.txt` in your docker container.
 - You do not need to provide hint.
 Hints usually provided on demand during contest, by considering the contest situation.

 ## Sample Problem